insight-engineers/tripadvisor-foodbot/README.md

 - LlamaIndex RAG implementation
 - Custom tools for:
-  - `scoring_and_ranking`: generate candidate restaurants and rank them using MCDA
+    - `candidate_generation_and_ranking`: generate candidate restaurants and rank them using MCDA
     - `enrich_restaurant_recommendations`: enrich recommendations with more information and generate the final natural response
 - Streaming response handlers for tool callbacks
 - Context management with chat history